 KVOA long suffered as the #2 news station in Southern Arizona.
-Graphically, KVOA was in dead last place, though.
-Once I joined as Design Director, I made it my mission to produce the best graphics the station has ever seen and jump ahead of the competition’s graphics.
-I gathered retro art styles and designs from old KVOA logos that I were laying around the old art director’s office and came up with a blend of old and new to refresh KVOA’s visual identity.
-I directed the live action aerial shots (pre-DJI drone days, the one we had was custom built), came up with the concept, designed, animated, and edited everything.
+Graphically, KVOA was coming in dead-last.
+Once I joined as Design Director, I made it my mission to produce the best graphics the station has ever seen and jump ahead of the competition.
+I gathered retro art styles and designs from old KVOA looks and logos that were laying around the old art director’s office and came up with a blend of old and new to refresh KVOA’s visual identity.
+I wanted to fuse clean-styled 3D and introduce angles that were visually representative of the number “4”.
+Pairing this with live-action aerial shots I directed of various downtown locations of Tucson (pre-DJI drone days, the one we had was custom built), I conceived, designed, animated, and edited everything here.

 I directed the live action and motion graphics endtag (:24 – :30) for KVOA’s newly created Investigative team.

 I created this entire spot, which was also broken down into a :20, :15, and :10.

 Over the shoulder (OTS) and Lower Third (L3’s) graphics were the third piece of the visual identity puzzle that needed refreshing.
 Time flies by in the deadline-driven news environment, so you usually don’t have the luxury to storyboard or styleframe out everything.
 In these cases, I had to sketch a quick storyboard of the animation I wanted and hold the concept in my mind and go straight into designing and animating in After Effects and Cinema4D.
 The lower thirds were particularly difficult in keeping with SD Title Safe standards, and fitting the abundant amount of information on the screen without being busy.